DGretta/Music/tooling/accountability_tracking.md

 - **Never use generic stock photos:** Module-specific images only

 **Critical Understanding:** Visual standards exist in comprehensive documentation - ignoring them wastes time and violates established framework.
 All image sources should be verified against existing directory structure before implementation.

+### **12. Framework Documentation Drift**

+**Pattern:** Make changes to individual guides without updating framework documentation, creating systematic inconsistency **Examples:**
+- Implement terminology change ("Phase 2" → "Advanced") in Pico Voice guide but not document in framework standards
+- Apply new visual standards to some guides but not update visual communication standards documentation
+- Change content structure in practice but leave guide creation framework unchanged
+- Create new workflow patterns without updating workflow checklist

+**Root Cause:** Changes applied in practice but not systematically documented, causing framework and practice to diverge **Prevention:**
+- **Framework documentation must be updated** when ANY standard changes
+- **Practice and documentation synchronization** - changes must be reflected in both places
+- **Systematic application** - when framework changes, all affected guides must be updated
+- **Documentation-first approach** - update standards before applying to individual guides
+- **Cross-reference verification** - ensure all guides comply with documented standards

+**Critical Understanding:** Framework documentation and actual practice must remain synchronized.
+When practice changes without documentation updates, it creates systematic inconsistency that undermines the entire framework system.
+Every change must be both implemented AND documented.

 ---